 The time horizon for this Strategic Action Plan coincides with the United Nations Decade of Biodiversity.
-Tropical forests are estimated to account for up to half of the world's biodiversity; therefore, sustaining tropical forests and habitats is a critical component of broad-scale success in biodiversity conservation.
+Natural tropical forests are estimated to account for up to half of the world's biodiversity; therefore, sustaining tropical forests and habitats is a critical component of broad-scale success in biodiversity conservation.
 In turn, sustaining tropical forest biodiversity will depend in large part on the ability to conserve or enhance biodiversity in the context of sustainably managed forests that yield products and services that also sustain forest-dependent communities.
 Therefore, ITTO's mandate and expertise is especially relevant to biodiversity conservation, as illustrated by the pioneering work, collaborating with others, to develop, field test and disseminate guidelines for biodiversity conservation in tropical timber producing forests.
-ITTO also has an ongoing work program to guide cooperation with the Convention on Biological Diversity (CBD), based on a Memorandum of Understanding (MoU) signed in 2011.
+ITTO also has an ongoing work programme to guide cooperation with the Convention on Biological Diversity (CBD), based on a Memorandum of Understanding (MoU) signed in 2011.

-Examples of actions to accomplish this strategic priority through the Biennial Work Programme and projects include:
+Examples of specific actions to accomplish this strategic priority through the Biennial Work Programme and projects include:

-- Further develop and disseminate guidelines for the conservation and sustainable use of biodiversity in tropical timber producing forests - Demonstrate approaches to regional and transboundary cooperation for biodiversity
+- Further develop and disseminate guidelines for the conservation and sustainable use of biodiversity in tropical timber producing forests - Promote regional and transboundary cooperation for biodiversity conservation and sustainable timber production

-Developing a new Thematic Programme, building on the existing MoU and work programme jointly established by ITTO and the CBD can make a contribution to accomplishing this strategic priority.
-Relevant objectives of the ITTO-CBD Joint Work Programme include (i) transboundary conservation of tropical forest resources; (ii) forest degradation and invasive alien species; (iii) biodiversity conservation in tropical production forests; and (iv) forest biodiversity and livelihoods.
+Over the course of the implementation of this plan, the Council will take actions to implement the existing MoU and work programme jointly established by ITTO and the CBD.
+This may include consideration of a new Thematic Programme as a means of organizing and highlighting the joint effort.
+Relevant objectives of the ITTO-CBD Joint Work Programme include (i) transboundary conservation of tropical forest resources; (ii) combating forest degradation and invasive alien species; (iii) biodiversity conservation in tropical production forests; and (iv) forest biodiversity and livelihoods.
 Examples of possible activities include:

-- Enhance local capacity for biodiversity conservation in production forests - Improve conservation and management of protected areas - Safeguard tropical forest biodiversity in forestry interventions, including in REDD+ related projects - Improve health and welfare of local communities and indigenous groups through biodiversity conservation and sustainable use of natural resources, including medicinal and aromatic plants
+- Enhance local capacity for biodiversity conservation in production forests - Improve conservation and management of protected areas - · Safeguard tropical forest biodiversity in forestry interventions, including in REDD+ related projects - Improve health and welfare of local communities and indigenous groups through biodiversity conservation and sustainable use of natural resources, including medicinal and aromatic plants